Requirements analysis: Stakeholder identification

-See Stakeholder analysis for a discussion of people or organizations (legal entities such as companies, standards bodies) that have a valid interest in the system.
+See Stakeholder analysis for a discussion of people or organizations (legal entities such as companies, and standards bodies) that have a valid interest in the system.
 They may be affected by it either directly or indirectly.

 A major new emphasis in the 1990s was a focus on the identification of stakeholders.
 It is increasingly recognized that stakeholders are not limited to the organization employing the analyst.
 Other stakeholders will include: